-In the early days of the Gospel’s spread, the Apostle Philip was sent by God to deliver privately what he had been preaching publicly.
+In the early days of the Gospel’s spread, the apostle Philip was sent by God to deliver privately what he had been preaching publicly.
 On a road leaving Jerusalem, he encountered an Ethiopian man in a chariot who wondered about the identity of the “Suffering Servant” in Isaiah.
 He needed Philip to share the Good News.
-Philip’s explanation of Christ and His sufferings led the man to an appointed decision—which is what we all face when we encounter the Gospel message.
+Alistair Begg explains that Philip’s explanation of Christ and His sufferings led the man to an appointed decision—which is what we all face when we encounter the Gospel message.

 26Now an angel of the Lord said to Philip, “Rise and go toward the south4 to the road that goes down from Jerusalem to Gaza.”
 This is a desert place.
 27And he rose and went.
 And there was an Ethiopian, a eunuch, a court official of Candace, queen of the Ethiopians, who was in charge of all her treasure.
 He had come to Jerusalem to worship 28and was returning, seated in his chariot, and he was reading the prophet Isaiah.
 29And the Spirit said to Philip, “Go over and join this chariot.”
 30So Philip ran to him and heard him reading Isaiah the prophet and asked, “Do you understand what you are reading?”
 31And he said, “How can I, unless someone guides me?”
 And he invited Philip to come up and sit with him.
 32Now the passage of the Scripture that he was reading was this:

 “Like a sheep he was led to the slaughter